 The Tarka Trail provides a great facility that is enjoyed by walkers, cyclists, dog walkers, wheelchair users and horse riders.
 To ensure all user’s safety and enjoyment, please ensure you follow the code of conduct.

-- Give way – cyclists always give way to walkers, people in wheelchairs and prams.
+- Give way – Cyclists should always give way to pedestrians, wheelchair users and prams.
 Pass slowly, and if necessary dismount.

-- Use your bell – Make sure you have a bell on your bike!
-Make others aware of your presence by ringing your bell or calling out a warning.
+- Give warning – Warn others of your presence by ringing your bell or calling out a warning.
 Give them time to get clear.

-- Keep dogs under control – to avoid disturbing wildlife (and cyclists) dogs should be kept under control, or on a lead if necessary.
+- Keep dogs under close control – To avoid disturbing wildlife (and cyclists) dogs should be kept under control, or on a lead if necessary.

 - Beware of horses – Some sections of the Trail are used by horses – always approach considerately.